okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/go/integrationsteps.md

 ### 12 (Optional): Get the user profile information

-Optionally, you can obtain basic user information after a successful user sign-in by making a request to Okta's Open ID Connect authorization server.
-See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/go/main/#get-the-user-profile-information) for more information.
+Optionally, you can obtain basic user information after a successful user sign-in flow by making a request to Okta's OpenID Connect authorization server.
+See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/go/main/#get-the-user-profile-information).